The Wedding Breakfast

 Pre-Wedding Adventures

 Our daughter’s wedding was magnificent.
 It’s hard to believe it is over.
 All that planning for ten months and then in three days, it was done.
 There’s relief that things went well mixed with regret that it’s past history, but we’ll relive the event through the photos.
-(This collage is representative of a wedding but is not ours.)

 We checked into the bed and breakfast inn at St. Augustine that was designated for the bridal party.
 Here began the first of our Wedding Misadventures.
 This historic inn had no private parking area.
 You have to park in an assigned space at a lot several blocks away.
 To unload your luggage, you must hunt down a driveway on a street at the rear.
 We pulled into the wrong place and had to drive around the block again to find the proper loading zone.
 Our room was in a separate structure from the main building, where our daughter had booked a lovely suite.
 We had a room that needed renovation as the wall a/c unit blasted onto the beds.
-There was a long flight of steps up to our second floor room with no elevator.
+There was a long flight of steps up to our second-floor room with no elevator.

 The front desk sent a guy to help us with our bags.
 Then we backed our car out of the tight driveway and ended up scratching the passenger side.
 We suspect it came from a latch sticking out from a gate.
 Mishap #1.